Online fraud is big business: account takeovers, chargebacks, scams, even romance scams. It costs businesses billions of dollars every year.

 - Have lots of fraudulent orders come from this IP address in the past?

-Until recently these services were a solid way of calculating fraud risk based on IP address.
+Until recently, these services gave teams a useful way to calculate fraud risk from an IP address.

 Not anymore.

-There has been a seismic shift in fraud in recent years, away from VPNs and TOR to residential proxies.
-These same anti fraud services claim to be able to detect these residential proxies, but what if I told you that these services, which many businesses rely on, are falling woefully short?
+Fraud traffic has shifted in recent years, away from VPNs and TOR and toward residential proxies.
+These same anti-fraud services claim they can detect residential proxies, but what if the services many businesses rely on are falling well short?

 The Shocking Truth: Our Results

-We took 25 IP addresses which had just been used as residential proxies in an attack on one of our clients, and within 5 minutes of detection ran them through some of the most popular IP intelligence services.
-The results?
-Let's just say they're not going to make it into any marketing materials.
+We took 25 IP addresses that had just been used as residential proxies in an attack on one of our clients, and within 5 minutes of detection ran them through some of the most popular IP intelligence services.
+The results are not going into anyone's marketing deck.

 Here's a summary of our findings:

-The best performer in our test, IP Quality Score, only detected 24% of the proxies, The others?
-Well, let's just say they make fortunetellers look accurate.
+The best performer in our test, IP Quality Score, detected only 24% of the proxies.
+The others ranged from 0% to 4%.

 Why Your Residential Proxy Detection Service is Failing You

 So why are these services performing so poorly?
-To understand this, we need to take a trip down memory lane and look at how proxy usage and detection have evolved.
+To understand it, we need to look at how proxy usage and detection have changed.

 The Good Old Days of Proxy Detection

-Once upon a time, in the not-so-distant past, detecting proxies was much easier.
+In the recent past, detecting proxies was much easier.
 Fraudsters primarily used:

 - TOR networks